 Many of the widely popular USB microphones are condenser microphones.
 I have heard them referred to as “digital” microphones and that term is as overused as “pro” is in the audio and video equipment industry.
 The key difference between a USB condenser microphone and a standalone XLR condenser is that the USB microphone has a USB interface built into it.
 Combination units in general are designed to hit a price point and as plug and play devices for their ease of use.

-I have used USB microphones to have my clients record audio in their PowerPoint presentations.
+I have used USB microphones to have my clients record audio into their PowerPoint presentations.
 They are also good for gaming, YouTube, and for basic podcasting.
 I would stop short, however, of considering any USB microphone truly a professional’s first choice.

 I have been in many radio stations, media production studios in advertising agencies, and music recording studios.
 I have never run across a USB microphone being used as a primary recording tool in any of these applications.
 An entry level pro audio interface alone costs more than the average USB microphone.
 Many voiceover agencies will ask what microphone that you are using and if the answer is a USB microphone that might be a missing check mark on your credentials list.